Tutorial 03: OpenAPI Tools - Connect Your Agent to Web APIs

 - Use

-- Verify the parameter name in your ADK version
+spec_dictparameter instead ofspec:OpenAPIToolset(spec_dict=my_spec) - Verify the parameter name in your ADK version

-Issue 4: Async Tool Loading Issues
+Issue 4: Async Tool Loading Issuesβ

 Problem: ValidationError: Input should be a valid list [type=list_type, input_value=<coroutine object>]